chocolatetoothpaste/monologue/README.md

 **Breaking Change**

-The behavior of monologue.backquote() was change for objects.
+The behavior of monologue.backquote() was changed for objects in v0.4.0.
 It now returns a copy of the object with the property names backquoted, rather than an array of the property names.
 See examples below.

-No liability is assumed, test your SQL output THOROUGHLY!
+Test your SQL output!
 It is possible bugs may exist which could result in unsafe SQL statements.
 Please report bugs to the github repository

+This library is not necessarily exhaustive in representing MySQL, so if there are language features you would like to see added, submit a request or pull request on github.

 **Install**